4/23/2025

 Conference Operator

-Your next question comes from the line of Manuel Navas with the A.B.
-Davidson.
+Your next question comes from the line of Manuel Navas with VA Davidson.
 Your line is now open.

 speaker

 Hi, good morning.
 It seems like a lot of the growth came late in the quarter.
-The NIN was nice expansion, but where did the NIN finish in March, like a point in time NIN?
-And then you were adding funding as well, just kind of getting a little bit more guidance around that newer term NIN during how much kind of the balance you changed at the end of the quarter.
+The NIM was nice expansion, but Where did the NIN finish in March, like a point in time NIN?
+And then you were adding funding as well, just kind of getting a little bit more guidance around that new term NIN given how much kind of the balance had changed at the end of the quarter.

 speaker

-Yeah, I mean, I'm not sure we dug in here to that level, Manuel, but at the end of the day, I'm not sure we were angry that the loan growth all came late in the quarter.
-I think, I think we saw nice growth in each month during the quarter.
-And, you know, we obviously benefited from some deposits repricing during the quarter as well.
+Yeah, I mean, I'm not sure we dug into it to that level, but at the end of the day, I'm not sure, Andrew, that the loan growth all came late in the quarter.
+I think I think we saw nice growth in each month during the quarter, and, you know, we obviously benefited from some deposits repricing during the quarter as well.
 So I think, listen, I think we feel like the current level is sensible.
-We're not predicting it's going to move a lot higher, but I don't think we see reason for it to come back a lot either.
-Obviously, it depends on what the Fed does and the shape of the yield curve and all that.
-But I think from our perspective, we think the current level plus or minus is a reasonable estimate moving forward.
-I don't know, Andrew, is there anything you noticed more granular in terms of months and months or week to week that might have impacted the numbers that you wanted to mention?
+We're not predicting it's going to necessarily move a lot higher, but I don't think we see reason for it to. come back a lot either.
+It obviously depends on what the Fed does and the shape of the yield curve and all that.
+But I think from our perspective, we think the current level, plus or minus, is a reasonable estimate moving forward.
+I don't know, Andrew, if there's anything you noticed more granular in terms of month-to-month or week-to-week that might have impacted the numbers that you wanted to mention.

 speaker